-- A) The Employer will post a vacation list for each clinic on or before November 1st of each year; - B) Requests for vacation time must be submitted by November 30th each year for the following year's vacation: - C) The Employer will approve vacation requests by December 31st each year; - D) The Employer permits annual vacation to be taken during the entire year; - E) The scheduling of vacation will always be subject to the operational requirements of each clinic; - F) Vacations that are to be approved by December 31st of the prior calendar year will be approved on the basis of seniority on the basis that employee with the longest seniority will have the first choice of vacation times.
+- A) Requests for vacation time must be submitted by September 1st each year for the following years' vacation that is to be taken prior to March 31. - B) Requests for vacation time must be submitted by November 30th each year for the following years' vacation that is to be taken after March 31. - C) The Employer will post a vacation list for each clinic on or before November 1st of each year; - D) The Employer will approve vacation requests by December 31st each year; - E) The Employer permits annual vacation to be taken during the entire year; - F) The scheduling of vacation will always be subject to the operational requirements of each clinic; - F) Vacations that are to be approved by December 31st of the prior calendar year will be approved on the basis of seniority on the basis that employee with the longest seniority will have the first choice of vacation times.
 Vacation requested after the November 30th cut-off date will be scheduled at a mutually agreeable time between the Employer and the employee on a first come, first serve basis, subject only to the operational requirements of the clinics.
 If more than one employee applies after the November 30th cut-off date, at the same time, for the same period of vacation, then seniority will be the determining factor; - G) Where an employee chooses to divide his or her vacation, the employee will not receive his or her second choice of when the employee wishes to take the subsequent portion of the vacation until all other employees in the clinic have made his or her first choice of vacation time; - H) Once the approved vacation schedule has been posted, it shall only be changed by mutual consent; - I) Unused vacation will either be paid out or carried over at the employee's option.
-If the employee opts to carry over vacation, no more than five (5) days in any one calendar year may be carried over and those days must be used by March 31st of the following year.
+If the employee opts to carry over vacation, no more than seven (7) days in any one calendar year may be carried over and those days must be used by July 1 of the following year.